 Cats love the exotic climbing plant Actinidia Kolomikta, catnip, cocksfoot and cat mint.
 They also enjoy having places to hide in and/or covered walkways created through clever planting of shrubs and plants.
 These can also provide shade for pets on hot, sunny days.

-Avoid growing deadly nightshade, lily of the valley, laburnum and foxglove as these plants are all potentially harmful to cats.
+Avoid growing deadly nightshade, lily of the valley, laburnum and foxglove as these plants are potentially harmful to cats.

 Try to use safe non-toxic materials for any garden projects.
 Take extreme care when using pesticides as a cat could ingest them when cleaning himself causing pain and suffering.
 Slug pellets should similarly be avoided as many are dangerous to animals.
 It is worth shopping around for harmless, non-toxic gardening alternatives.